ropensci-archive/Rclean/README.md

   analyses and wished that someone would come along and make it all clearer to understand and use?
 - Well you’re not alone.
-- A recent survey of over 1500 scientists reported a crisis of reproducibility with "slective reporting" being the most cited contributing factor and 80% saying code availability is playing a role
+- A recent survey of over 1500 scientists reported a crisis of reproducibility with "selective reporting" being the most cited contributing factor and 80% saying code availability is playing a role
 - We created **cleanR** to help scientists more *easily* write "cleaner" code
 - [cleanR](https://github.com/ProvTools/cleanR) provides a simple way get the code you need to produce a specific result